-You must click the "Tax Summary" button after you change the tax calculator inputs.
+You must click the "Tax Summary" or "Calculations" button after you change the tax calculator inputs.
 Failing to do so

-may result in an incorrect depiction of your taxes on the "2012 Calculations" and the "Tax Summary" web pages.
+may result in an incorrect depiction of your taxes.

 Use this button to choose your family type.